IceShirok/IceShirok.github.io/_posts/2021-11-05-14-extra-volunteering.md

 *I have SO much appreciation for the nurses and staff.* Whether through observation or chatting with the staff, I have a great appreciation for what they do as a full-time job.
 I only spent 4 to 6 hours per shift, while nurses stayed for a full 12 hours taking care of multiple patients.

-*Yes, there is a nurse shortage.* The nurses are stressed out with COVID-19 on top of more patients to manage, churn, unfair compensation, and toxic environments.
+[*Yes, there is a nurse shortage.*](https://www.aamc.org/news-insights/hospitals-innovate-amid-dire-nursing-shortages) The nurses are stressed out with COVID-19 on top of more patients to manage, churn, unfair compensation, and toxic environments.
+For example, [some nurses turn to travel nursing](https://nurse.org/articles/how-to-make-the-most-money-as-a-travel-nurse/) because of the better compensation.
 I think we all acknowledge that all industries are suffering the churn rate and lack of experienced workers, but it doesn’t make our lives easier.
 Heck, I’ve helped some new nurses in the past few weeks since it would free up some time for the more seasoned nurses.

-*There’s HIPAA, so no specific stories from me.* I’ve heard and seen many events on the floor that I don’t think I’m allowed to talk about on the Internet.
+*[There’s HIPAA](https://www.cdc.gov/phlp/publications/topic/hipaa.html), so no specific stories from me.* I’ve heard and seen many events on the floor that I don’t think I’m allowed to talk about on the Internet.
 There was gross stuff.
 There were laughs and tears.
 I’ve enjoyed eating lunch with staff who had the time for a break.
 I left shifts feeling great, while other times I felt terrible.

 ### A chapter closed